knz/programming-in-c/assignments/1_infix2rpn/README.rst

 You must submit your work as a tarball [#]_.
-Next to the source code, your archive must contain a text file file named “``AUTHORS``” containing your name and Student ID(s).
+Next to the source code, your archive must contain a text file file named “``AUTHORS``” containing your name and Student ID.

 .. [#] http://lmgtfy.com/?q=how+to+make+a+tarball